 through the Aging & Community Services.

-Cumberland County Shared Ride Program (60+) Our agency assists persons age 60 and older access transportation to medical and social service agency appointments, senior centers, grocery shopping, work, banks, pharmacies, laundromats, volunteer work, and visiting immediate family members who are in a hospital or nursing facility.
+Cumberland County Shared Ride Program (60+) Our agency assists persons age 60 and older access transportation to medical and social service agency appointments, senior centers, grocery shopping, work, banks, pharmacies, public libraries, laundromats, volunteer work, and visiting immediate family members who are in a hospital or nursing facility.
 These trips are usually limited to locations within Cumberland County, and are provided at no cost to you.

 Capitol Area Transit (CAT) Bus Service (65+) If you are age 65 or older, you can ride any CAT bus free between the hours of 8:00 a.m. and 4:30 p.m. any weekday and all day Saturday and Sunday under the Pennsylvania Free Transit Program.
 To ride free you will need a senior citizen transit identification card, available free from CAT.
 An acceptable proof of age document must be shown to obtain the identification card.
 To request an application for the Free Transit for Senior Citizens Program, or for more information, please contact Capitol Area Transit.